Introducing Nick Bowker, your African Safari Hunting Outfitter

 This unique change in biospheres results in broad and diverse animal diversity.

 To the south of the lodge is the deep valley bushveld.
-These deep, broad valleys with thick riverine bush are the home of the Eastern Cape Kudu and Bushbuck, Nyala, Warthog, and Bushpig.
+These deep, broad valleys with thick riverine bush are the home of the Eastern Cape Kudu and Bushbuck, Nyala and Warthog.

-The sides of the valleys and canyons make for great vantage points for glassing animals.
+The valleys and canyons’ sides and tops make great vantage points for glassing animals.

 We spend a lot of time at these elevated points, glassing for trophies.
 At the plateau’s start above the valley, bushveld lies savanna and woodlands in amongst small plateaus.